 At any time is the general level of the economy.

 If times are good, there is a high level of economic activity and there are many opportunities for all kinds of workers.
 If times are poor, however, there is a mark of I decline in economic activity and unemployment is found in many areas.

-One of the most important factors in occupational trends in the growth and composition of the nation’s population.
+One of the most important factors in occupational trends is the growth and composition of the nation’s population.

 Changes in the size and characteristics of the population influence the amount and type of goods and services in demand at various times.

-Changes in demand, in turn, have a direct bearing on the size of the labour force and the general characteristics of the persons available for work.
+Changes in demand, in turn, have a direct bearing on the size of the labor force and the general characteristics of the persons available for work.

 Public demand for goods and services